 If you’re doing the school run, every additional bit of space that can be used for school bags, ingredients for cooking with, PE bags and so much more is valuable.
 If you don’t have to do the school run, this extra space could be used for work equipment, instruments or whatever you like, even if it is your mountain bike!

-As with the practical limitations, there are some downsides for those who want to commute in a campervan.
+As with the practical limitations, there are some disadvantages for those who want to commute in a campervan.

 1. The Fuel Cost

-Campervans only really have good MPG over long distances.
-For daily drives, even the new T6 hits 32 MPG.
+Campervans only really have good MPG (Miles Per Gallon) over long distances.
+For daily drives, even the VW T6 hits 32 MPG.
 The additional fuel cost will be an impact to consider, although it does depend on what your MPG was on your car or previous commuting vehicle.

 2. Car Parks with Height Restrictions

-If your workplace car park has height restrictions, then you will have to either find alternative parking, or park a distance away and walk in.
-This does depend on what the height restriction is, but this can pose problems, especially for those with Sprinter style campervans.
+If your workplace car park has height restrictions, it may not be suitable for your camper, in which case you will have to either find alternative parking, or park a distance away and walk in.
+This does depend on what the height restriction is, but it can pose problems, especially for those with Sprinter style campervans.

 3. Navigating Urban Streets

 Unlike city cars that are small and nimble, campervans do take up more road room, and aren’t as easy to manoeuvre on parked up streets, or on tight bends.
-For those who work in city centres or heavy residential areas, this can pose a problem if you commute at peak times, and potentially cause damage to your campervan.
+For those who work in city centres or heavily residential areas, this can be problematic if you commute at peak times, and potentially cause damage to your campervan.
 However, it is dependent on where your workplace is.

 Looking for a Campervan Insurance Policy that Covers Daily Drivers and Commuting?